natcap/invest.users-guide/source/coastal_protection.rst

 Nearshore Bed Erosion
 """""""""""""""""""""

 The next step is to model the response of the shoreline to wave attack.
 Our model estimates two types of shoreline response.
-In sandy beach systems, we compute the amount of shoreline erosion that takes place after a storm based on the user-input value of storm surge and the value of wave runup computed by the wave evolution model.
-When the shoreline is composed of consolidated sediments (mangroves, marshes), we estimate an hourly amount of bed scour.
-In both cases, we use empirical equations that ignore the dynamic feedback that takes place between wave and bed as the erosion occurs.
+In sandy beach systems, we compute the amount of shoreline retreat that takes place after a storm based on the user-input value of storm surge and the value of wave runup computed by the wave evolution model.
+When the shoreline is composed of consolidated sediments (mangroves, marshes), the model estimates an hourly amount of bed scour and computes the volumetric sediment loss based on scour rate and storm duration.
+In both cases, empirical equations are used that ignore the dynamic feedback that takes place between wave and bed as the erosion occurs.

 Wave runup (:math:`R_2`; see USACE (2002, Chap.
 4)) is an estimate of the maximum shoreward distance that waves can reach on the shoreline.
-Once the profile of wave height has been computed, we estimate the amount of wave runup at the shoreline based on the empirical equation proposed by Stockdon et al. (2006):
+Once the profile of wave height has been computed, the amount of wave runup at the shoreline is estimated based on the empirical equation proposed by Stockdon et al. (2006):

 .. math:: R_2=1.1 \left(0.35 m \sqrt {H_o L_o} +0.5\sqrt{0.563m^2H_o L_o+0.004H_o L_o } \right )
    :label: R2Stockdon

 where :math:`m` is the foreshore slope, or the average cross-shore slope at the shoreline.
 In the above equation, the first term in the parenthesis represents the wave setup, and it can be influenced by the presence of the vegetation.
 The second term represents the wave swash, and it is composed of two terms.
 The first term, which is a factor of the foreshore slope :math:`m` is called incident wave swash, and it can also be influenced by the presence of the vegetation.
 The second term is the called the infragravity swash.
-We assumed that this term is not affected by the presence of vegetation elements because vegetation does not affect long-period waves as much as it does short period waves (Bradley and Houser, 2009).
+It is assumed that this term is not affected by the presence of vegetation elements because vegetation does not affect long-period waves as much as it does short period waves (Bradley and Houser, 2009).
 In the absence of biogenic features, the CP model only requires information on the characteristics of offshore waves and foreshore slope to compute wave runup with Equation :eq:`R2Stockdon`.
-If intertidal or subtidal biogenic features are present, we estimate wave runup via a series of steps described below.
+If intertidal or subtidal biogenic features are present, wave runup is estimated via a series of steps described below.

-First, we estimate, in the absence and in the presence of vegetation, the profile of wave height following the procedure outlined above, and the wave setup :math:`\overline{\eta}` at the shoreline by solving the following force balance equation:
+First, the wave height profile is estimated, in the absence and in the presence of vegetation, following the procedure outlined above.
+From these wave height profiles, the wave setup :math:`\overline{\eta}` at the shoreline is estimated by solving the following force balance equation:

 .. math:: \frac{\partial S_{xx}}{\partial x}+\rho g \left(h+\overline{\eta} \right )\frac{\partial \overline{\eta}}{\partial x}-f_x=0
    :label: MWLEq